tildearrow/furnace/papers/doc/7-systems/opll.md

 # Yamaha YM2413/OPLL

-the YM2413, otherwise known as OPLL, is a cost-reduced FM synthesis sound chip manufactured by Yamaha Corporation and based on the Yamaha YM3812 sound chip (OPL2). thought OPL was downgraded enough? :p
+the YM2413, otherwise known as OPLL, is a cost-reduced FM synthesis sound chip, based on the Yamaha YM3812 (OPL2). thought OPL was downgraded enough? :p

 # technical specifications